 “Ask your colorist to section out the two halves in a zigzag pattern so that depending on how you feel about parting your hair, it could look completely different,” says Jones.

-She adds, “you must have your hair lightened to a very pale shade of blonde for the true tone to show.
+She adds, “You must have your hair lightened to a very pale shade of blonde for the true tone to show.
 This takes patience and can be costly.
-Secondly, pastel shades do tend to fade faster than richer/jewel-toned colors.”
+Secondly, pastel shades tend to fade faster than richer/jewel-toned colors.”

-If you have pastel-inspired hair color ideas, Brown says you really should have a natural level 7 hair or above.
+If you have pastel-inspired hair color ideas, Brown says you should have a natural level 7 hair or above.
 Plus, maintenance is something to consider.
-Touch ups are needed every 5 weeks.
+Touch-ups are needed every 5 weeks.

 “Ask your colorist to send you home with a purple shampoo (Pulp Riot Barcelona) for at-home maintenance,” she notes.
-“Also, use an at-home conditioning treatment once a week and oil with a heat protectant.”
+“Also, use an at-home conditioning treatment and oil with a heat protectant once a week.”